speric/speric.github.com/_posts/2020-01-09-questions-i-ask-during-code-review.md

 _The following is adapted from an internal writeup I did for my team on the topic of code review.
 It has been shaped by my experience as a developer and engineering manager in the particular technical, social, and business contexts of my career.
 A year ago, this document would have looked different.
-A year from now, it will hopefully look a different too.
+A year from now, it will hopefully look different too.
 While I think some of these points are applicable in all contexts, I make no claim that this is how everyone should do code review._